che-cat/transactionrestapi/README.md

 # Implementation of API to move money between account.

-# mvn clean compile assembly:single to build jar that will include all dependencies.
+# To build jar that will include all dependencies run:
+# mvn clean compile assembly:single